-The Santa Clara Valley continues to draw new wineries including two in South East Gilroy: Sunlit Oaks Winery opened in 2013 by John and Rita Grogan and Stefania Wine owned by Stefania and Paul Romero who opened their tasting room in early 2015.
-Two other new wineries by appointment only, opened in San Martin: Miramar Vineyards and Seeker Vineyard.
-Lion Ranch Vineyards and Winery owned by Kim & Todd Engelhardt of San Martin, will open in July 2015.
+The Santa Clara Valley continues to draw new wineries including two in South East Gilroy: Sunlit Oaks Winery opened in 2013 by John and Rita Grogan.
+Four new wineries opened in 2015: Stefania Wine owned by Stefania and Paul Romero opened in Gilroy and three others opened in San Martin: Miramar Vineyards owned by Ed Castro, Seeker Vineyard- owned by Karen Seeker and Lion Ranch Vineyards and Winery owned by Kim & Todd Engelhardt.

 As the AVA celebrates the quarter century mark, the valley's winemakers and grape growers continue to maintain the traditions of Charles Lefranc, Paul Masson, Peter Mirassou and Mario Gemello in producing some of the finest wines in the country.